Data Types

 Enum Shorthands

-you are able to define solely the item name of the enum via :{item_name}
+When assigning a field you are able to only include the item name of the enum via the :{item_name}

-when assigning a property or an attribute.
-The enum name will be inferred to be the name of the property or attribute.
+syntax.
+The enum name will be inferred to be the name of the field.
 For example:

 TextButton {